SuperOfficeDocs/superoffice-docs/docs/onsite/debug/web-client.md

 # Debug Web client

-Enable debug for Sales & Marketing Web client or Remote WebServices.
-When locating problems in Sales & Marketing Web client, Service, Pocket CRM, or any other tool that use SuperOffice Remote WebServices (NetServer).
+Enable debug for Sales & Marketing Web client or Remote web services.
+When locating problems in Sales & Marketing Web client, Service, Pocket CRM, or any other tool that use SuperOffice Remote web services (NetServer).

 You can enable the debugging in a SuperOffice application that configures Web installation and/or NetServer and is called Product Configurator.
 There are 2 ways how you can start it - from the Windows Start menu and directly from the installation directory.